 The cosmopolitan and picture-perfect island of Mykonos attracts thousands of cruise passengers every year; the island's boutique-lined paved streets, white-washed houses with blue doors, and picturesque harbour never seem to go out of fashion.
-This upmarket Greek island is probably the most expensive of all the Greek islands and has a thriving gay scene with heaving clubs and lots of loud music.
-But amidst the trendy nightlife and glitzy guests, this island has managed to retain its natural and traditional charm.
+This upmarket Greek island is possibly the most expensive of all the Greek islands and has a thriving gay scene with heaving clubs and lots of loud music.
+But despite the trendy nightlife and glitzy guests, this island has managed to retain its natural and traditional charm.
 Passengers arriving in Mykonos Town are usually met by the island's mascots, the pink pelicans.
-Key attractions include five thatched windmills, miles of sandy white beaches, the Aegean Maritime Museum and Little Venice.
+Key attractions include thatched windmills, miles of sandy white beaches, the Aegean Maritime Museum and Little Venice.

 Ships dock at the cruise port at Tourlos, which is located just outside of Mykonos Town.
 Shuttles transport passengers into town in just three minutes while for ships that anchor offshore, tenders will transfer passengers right into town.

 Tel: +30 228 902 5250